TidalSana/TidalSana/README.md

 ### Joshua Semana —— @TidalSana
 😁 Hi, my name is Joshua Semana!
 This is where I web-dev/design stuff when I have the time.
 I'm hoping to turn it into a career at some point.
 Currently, I'm majoring in Computer Science Networking at the University of Providence.
-Also, I'm an entry level intern at a Medical Billing Company.
+Also, I'm an entry level Networking intern at a Medical Billing Company.
 In my free time I enjoy either building mechanical Keyboards or playing video games.

 ### Where I'm from